10 Tips For Effective Seascape Photography

 9. Bury The Tripod Legs And Then Clean Them

 Very often you’ll find you and your tripod standing on sand about to be greeted by a wave.
 At the moment of impact, your tripod will either shake or sink, unless you’ve planted it firmly into the sand.

 Make sure to get each leg as deep into the sand as possible so that when the water hits, it isn’t greatly impacted and doesn’t ruin your shot.
 But make sure you clean your tripod once you get home.
 Depending on your tripod, getting sand in the joints can weaken the clamping mechanisms.
 Regularly cleaning your tripod is good practice anyway!

 As photographers, we are aware that certain colours compliment other colours.
 However, for me, certain colours compliment a scene, regardless of the colours around it.
 Be it blue hour, a stunning sunset, or cloudy long exposure, I love it when photographers accentuate the green moss often found on sea rocks.
 It adds an extra living world to the scene.
 You can do this by opening up a Colour Balance layer in Photoshop, and sliding the green slider to the right.
 Fill the adjustment layer mask with black and slowly mask in the areas you wish accentuate, with a white brush.

-I hope you’ve enjoyed this article.
+I hope you’ve enjoyed this article on 10 Tips For Effective Seascape Photography.
 Feel free to check out the latest articles published on Shutter…Evolve.